 We have just explored 8 of the top loyalty programs in the world, highlighting the various approaches businesses use to foster customer loyalty and increase sales.
 In my opinion, the most important thing is to understand your customers and what motivates them because that’s the key to designing a loyalty program that actually works.

-What is the largest loyalty program?
+What is the most popular loyalty program?

 The largest loyalty program is often considered to be Starbucks Rewards, with millions of members worldwide who earn and redeem points through their coffee purchases.